Skip to content

 The Value Proposition Model and Parks – Understanding Stakeholder Drivers, Durable Solutions

-Dr. Erik Rolland, Dean, College of Business Administration, California Polytechnic University, Pomona – The importance of gaining an understanding of, and willingness to exercise empathy for stake-holder values in establishing enduring solutions
+Dr. Erik Rolland, Dean Emeritus, College of Business Administration, California Polytechnic University, Pomona – The importance of gaining an understanding of, and willingness to exercise empathy for stake-holder values in establishing enduring solutions

 Triple Bottom Line, Alignment with Stakeholders, and the Advance of Technology in Park Management